🚧 Career Guide

 Translate Your MOS

 The U.S. construction industry faces a massive skilled labor shortage β an estimated 500,000+ unfilled positions in 2026 β and military veterans with engineering, construction, and facility management backgrounds are perfectly positioned to fill leadership roles.
+According to the Bureau of Labor Statistics, construction managers earn a median salary of $104,900, with the top 10% earning over $176,000.
 If you have managed a construction project in a combat zone, led a team building forward operating bases, or supervised facility maintenance on a military installation, you already have more real-world construction management experience than most civilian candidates with a bachelor's degree.
-The industry values hands-on leadership, safety discipline, project execution under budget and timeline pressure, and the ability to manage diverse teams β all core military competencies.

 The construction industry is booming: the Infrastructure Investment and Jobs Act alone is injecting $1.2 trillion into roads, bridges, airports, water systems, and broadband.
 Data center construction for AI and cloud computing is adding billions more.
 The CHIPS Act is funding massive new semiconductor fabrication facilities.
-And traditional commercial, residential, and industrial construction continues at record levels.
 Contractors across the country are competing for experienced project managers, site supervisors, and safety managers β and they are offering premium salaries, signing bonuses, and rapid advancement to attract military talent.
-If you have led people and built things in the military, the construction industry wants you.
+Programs like Helmets to Hardhats exist specifically to connect veterans with these opportunities.

 Why Veterans Excel in Construction Management